kourier-server/kourier/README.md

 <br />

 ## Behaves By The Book
-I developed Kourier with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
-To this end, I created Spectator, a test framework that I also open-sourced with Kourier and is [included](Src/Tests/Spectator/README.md) in Kourier's repository.
+Kourier is developed with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
+Test files use Spectator, a test framework that is part of Kourier and is [included](Src/Tests/Spectator/README.md) in Kourier's repository.
 You can check all files ending in spec.cpp in the Kourier repository to see how meticulously tested Kourier is.
 There is a stark difference in testing rigor between Kourier and other publicly available servers.

 <br />

 ## AGPL Only?
 My Business Is Not Compatible With It!

-I made Kourier open-source.
+Kourier is open-source.
 Thus, anyone can study, build, validate, and benchmark Kourier.

 You can contact me at glauco@kourier.io if your Business is incompatible with the AGPL and you want to license Kourier under alternative terms.

-As the IO readiness models provided by epoll and kqueue are similar, I can make Kourier work with both models if your Business runs on BSD-derived OSs.

 <br />